suhasmeti/prod-support-docs/docs/ini/cirrent-agent.rst

 Installation example: CIRRENT™ Agent on ModusToolbox
 *****************************************************

-If you’re making use of ModusToolbxo you can follow the instructions below to start the CIRRENT™ Agent with PSoC® 6 MCU and CYW43xxx connectivity devices.
+If you’re making use of ModusToolbox you can follow the instructions below to start the CIRRENT™ Agent with PSoC® 6 MCU and CYW43xxx connectivity devices.
 The example establishes a connection with a user defined Wi-Fi network and then starts the CIRRENT™ Agent to monitor the Wi-Fi network and upload data to the CIRRENT™ Cloud to enable the INI feature.

 Requirements
 ^^^^^^^^^^^^^